King University welcomes students who desire:

 General Education Requirements

 To graduate from King University with a baccalaureate degree, all students must have earned a total of 30 semester hours of general education at a regionally accredited institution.
-By graduation, students must have at least one course in each of the following categories, plus enough elective hours to meet the remaining 30 semester hour requirement:
+By graduation, students must have at least one course in each of the following categories:

 - Mathematics (Introduction to Statistics or higher)